Projective normality of model varieties and related results: Projective normality and the covering relation

-Finally the number of indecomposable elements in $X^+$ is finite and can be controlled as follows: let $\ell_1,\dots,\ell_t$ be the half-lines generating the cone, let $v_i=(D_i,E_i)$ be a generator of $\ell_i\cap X^+$ and let $n_i=\alt(D_i)+\alt(E_i)$.
-Then if $(D,E)$ is indecomposable $\alt(D)+\alt(E)\leq \sum_i n_i$. \end{remark}
+Finally the number of indecomposable elements in $X^+$ is finite and can be controlled as follows: let $\ell_1,\dots,\ell_t$ be the half-lines generating the cone $X^+_\mathbb{Q}$, let $v_i=(D_i,E_i)$ be a generator of $\ell_i\cap X^+$ and let $n_i=\alt(D_i)+\alt(E_i)$.
+Then if $(D,E)$ is indecomposable $\alt(D)+\alt(E)\leqslant \sum_i n_i$. \end{remark}

-As already said in the introduction, in the case of a non-exceptional symmetric wonderful variety, there exists a root system $\Phi_\grS$ (the \textit{restricted root system}) which is generated by the spherical roots and such that $\grD$ is naturally identified with the set of fundamental weights of $\Phi_\grS$ and the pairing between $\grS$ and $\grD$ is the Cartan pairing of $\Phi_\grS$.
-Although $\grS$ is always the basis of a root system $\Phi_\grS$, in the general case it is not possible to identify $\grD$ with the fundamental weights of $\Phi_\grS$: in particular, it may happen that $\mZ\grS \subset \mZ\grD$ is not a sublattice of finite index and that the semigroup of radical dominant weights of $\Phi_\grS$ is not even contained in $\mN\grD$.
+As already said in the introduction, in the case of the wonderful compactification of a non-Hermitian symmetric space, there exists a root system $\Phi_\Sigma$ (the \textit{restricted root system}) which is generated by the spherical roots and such that $\Delta$ is naturally identified with the set of fundamental weights of $\Phi_\Sigma$ and the pairing between $\Sigma$ and $\Delta$ is the Cartan pairing of $\Phi_\Sigma$.
+Although $\Sigma$ is always the basis of a root system $\Phi_\Sigma$, in the general case it is not possible to identify $\Delta$ with the fundamental weights of $\Phi_\Sigma$: in particular, it may happen that $\mathbb{Z}\Sigma \subset \mathbb{Z}\Delta$ is not a sublattice of finite index and that the semigroup of dominant weights of $\Phi_\Sigma$ contained in $\mathbb{Z} \Sigma$ is not even contained in $\mathbb{N}\Delta$.
 However, one can consider the property of Proposition~\ref{prop: altezza 2} without modifications in this context: